TomSwb/bitminded.github.io/supabase/dev/deployed-functions.md

 ```

 ## Deployment Log

+### 2025-11-29 - Fixed License Generation
+- ✅ Updated `create-github-repository` to use BitMinded as copyright holder in LICENSE generation
+- Fixed license template to use BitMinded instead of product name for proper legal attribution

 ### 2025-01-29 - Added Repository Setup Best Practices
 - ✅ Deployed `create-github-repository` with enhanced file generation